ubccr/xdmod-ondemand/9.5/configuration.md

 data are not currently used by the On Demand module, but it is recommmended to use the correct core and node counts for the Open OnDemand webserver for consistency.

-** After the resource has been added then the `xdmod-ingestor` script must be run to load the resource information into the XDMoD datawarehouse. **
+**The `xdmod-ingestor` script must be run after the new resource is added**.
+Running `xdmod-ingestor` loads the resource information into the XDMoD datawarehouse.

 ## Configuration file